 After stumbling upon a successful, protein/moisture balance-based maintenance strategy by trial and error, Audrey sought to share her hair care experiences with the world.
 She decided to share her expertise through a series of casually written, yet well-researched, web articles on caring for black hair at home.
 These free articles combined empirical research with science in a way that was still easy for readers to digest.
 (The original hair care articles have been viewed over 2.5 million times, and are still freely available on the web today.)
 In 2008, Audrey began to combine and expand her article postings into the comprehensive science book we know today as The Science of Black Hair.

 Today, The Science of Black Hair book is circulated by hundreds of libraries from New York to the Netherlands.
 It is used to train student cosmetologists and is in homes all over the globe.
-Audrey is a Rice University alumna, and lives in Houston, TX with her husband and two children.
+Audrey is a Rice University alumna who lives in Houston, TX with her husband, two children and her Boxer and Mastiff babies.